Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Methods

-We use a simple graph convolutional network~\cite{kipf2016semi} to parametrize the given physical system in which we implement it using PyTorch~\cite{paszke2019pytorch}.
-Using graph neural networks to describe a system of several particles mediates the model to handle various degree-of-freedom inputs.
-Our model is composed of three graph convolutional layers for the purpose of extracting features of the particles, preceded by three fully connected linear layers for the regression process of Hamiltonian scalar value from the aggregated particle features.
+We use a simple graph convolutional network (GCN)~\citep{kipf2016semi} to parametrize the given physical system in which we implement it using PyTorch~\citep{paszke2019pytorch}.
+Using GNNs to describe a system of several particles mediates the model to handle various degree-of-freedom inputs such that the model can be fed with data from a diverse type of system, unlike from the previous works listed in Section~\ref{learning physical dynamics}, and ~\ref{meta learning for generalizing} that dealt with fixed system scenarios.
+In line with the previous methods~\citep{sanchez2019hamiltonian, bishnoi2023learning} that represented the physical systems as graphs, we represent the state variable $(\vb*{q, p})$ as the node feature, while currently, edge features are not utilized.
+Our model is composed of three GCN layers to extract features of the input states, preceded by three fully connected linear layers for the regression of Hamiltonian value.
 We choose the \textit{mish} function as the non-linear activation function.
-Prior works~\cite{greydanus2019hamiltonian, sanchez2019hamiltonian, lee2021identifying} have utilized \textit{tanh} or \textit{softplus} activations, hypothesizing that the \textit{relu} activation may hinder parameter optimization due to its piecewise linear nature, as the HNN loss defined in Equation.~\ref{eqn:hnn-loss} involves calculating derivatives of the output with respect to the inputs.
-After conducting several trials, we observed that the \textit{mish} activation function produced more stable and improved results compared to \textit{tanh} or \textit{softplus} activations in our case.
-More details regarding to the network architecture is further described in the supplementary materials.
+Prior works~\citep{greydanus2019hamiltonian, sanchez2019hamiltonian, lee2021identifying} have utilized \textit{tanh} or \textit{softplus} activations, hypothesizing that the \textit{relu} activation may hinder parameter optimization due to its piecewise linear nature, as the HNN loss defined in Equation~\ref{eqn:hnn-loss} involves calculating derivatives of the output with respect to the inputs.
+After conducting several trials, we observed that the \textit{mish} activation produced more stable and improved results compared to \textit{tanh} or \textit{softplus} activations in our case.
+More details regarding the network architecture are further described in the SM~\ref{network architecture}.

-Upon the framework that we described so far, we represent our model by $f_\theta$ parameterized by neural network parameters $\theta$.
-To account for the varying input ($\vb*{x}^i$) and output ($\vb*{\dot x}^i$) scales across different systems, we employ the log-cosh loss function $\mathcal{L}$.
+Upon the framework that we described so far, we represent our model as $f_\theta$; parameterized by neural network parameters $\theta$.
+To account for the varying input ($\vb*{x}^i$) and output ($\vb*{\dot x}^i$) scales across different systems, we employ the log-cosh function as our loss function.
 This choice enhances the robustness of our model to data with diverse system dynamics, as it mitigates the impact of differing data scales.

 In the inner loop of our variation of MAML, the model adapts to a new task $\mathcal{T}_{\mathbb{S}^\complement, i}$ by updating the parameters with one gradient step using $K=50$ phase space points for each task.